-In 1901 Suzanne set up a Soup Kitchen in Buckle Street.
+Buckle Street.
 It was a humble dwelling simply a porch adjoining the main kitchen, with a hatch between.
 The Soup Kitchen was for men who had come to the city for casual work on the wharves, but much of their time was spent unemployed.
 Suzanne couldn't bear the thought of anyone going hungry, so she opened a place where hot soup could be obtained morning and evening.
-The Soup Kitchen was eventually moved into another building, and operates to this day from upper Tory Street.
+The from upper Tory Street.